On July 5, 2013, Pope Francis consecrated the Vatican to St. Michael the Archangel’s protection, saying:

 If Pope Francis consecrated the Vatican to the Archangel’s protection, should Joel and I do the same for our home and family, our domestic church?

 After Joel entered diaconate formation three years ago, a priest cautioned us that the Devil would pull out all stops to thwart Joel from being ordained a deacon.
-And sure enough, spiritual warfare has occupied a place in our home for some time.
+And sure enough, spiritual warfare occupied a place in our home throughout formation and now beyond ordination.
 Not to go all apocalyptic here, but I know that as we continue to grow closer to Christ and His Church, we will be tested and tempted by evil with greater intensity and regularity.

 Oh most noble Prince of the Angelic Hierarchies, valorous warrior of Almighty God and zealous lover of His glory, terror of the rebellious angels, and love and delight of all the just angels, my beloved Archangel Saint Michael, desiring to be numbered among your devoted servants, I, today offer and consecrate myself to you, and place myself, my family, and all I possess under your most powerful protection.

 I entreat you not to look at how little, I, as your servant have to offer, being only a wretched sinner, but to gaze, rather, with favorable eye at the heartfelt affection with which this offering is made, and remember that if from this day onward I am under your patronage, you must during all my life assist me, and procure for me the pardon of my many grievous offenses, and sins, the grace to love with all my heart my God, my dear Savior Jesus, and my Sweet Mother Mary, and to obtain for me all the help necessary to arrive to my crown of glory.

 Defend me always from my spiritual enemies, particularly in the last moments of my life.